-Algae does have benefits and some algae in your pond is necessary for a healthy and balanced pond ecosystem.
-It contributes to your pond ecosystem as a food source for infusoria, small fish (like baby fry) and insects; it also provides places for micro-organisms to live or hide, and it does absorb excess nutrients in the water.
+Algae does have benefits and some in your pond is necessary for a healthy and balanced ecosystem.
+It contributes as a food source for infusoria, small fish (like baby fry) and insects.
+Algae also provides places for micro-organisms to live and hide, and it does absorb excess nutrients in the water.

 What Causes Algae Blooms?

-An algae bloom is the result of rapid reproduction and the increase in the population of algae in a body of water.
+A bloom is the result of rapid reproduction and increase in the population of algae within a body of water.
 Blooms are typically caused by an increase of nutrients in the water and/or direct sunlight allowing the organisms to grow excessively and rapidly.
-Fertilizer run-off or over-feeding fish are examples of how excess nutrients enter your pond and contribute to an algae bloom.
-Other contributing factors include water temperatures and how much competition for nutrients are active in the pond.
-For example, suspended algae will often bloom in the early spring while the water temperatures remain low enough that fish and other organisms have yet to become active, resulting in green pea soup water.
+Fertilizer run-off, decaying debris, and over-feeding fish are examples of how excess nutrients enter your pond and contribute to algae growth.
+Other contributing factors include the water temperature and how amount of competition for nutrients that are active in the pond.
+For example, suspended algae will often bloom in the early spring while the water temperatures remain low enough that fish and other organisms have yet to become active, resulting in green "pea soup" water.

 Discover how to treat different types of algae.

 Floating, Submersible, and Marginal Pond Plants To The Rescue

 Pond plants play a critical role in maintaining a sustained and balanced pond ecosystem and are a primary competitor for nutrients and sunlight.
 Adding a variety of plants to your water garden increases the amount of competition for nutrients in the pond, decreases the amount of direct sunlight to the pond, and improves the overall water quality and aesthetics of your water garden.